MagicPush/cli-toolkit/docs/features-manual.md

 After command-line parameters are processed, `Parametizer::run()` returns an instance of `CliRequest`.
 Then you can read the parsed parameters' values from that request object via `getParam()` method.

+Initially parsed values are rendered as mixed
+(usually as strings and flags as booleans, but custom validators may change value types).
-Though, initially parsed values are always rendered as strings (flags only - as booleans).
-And usually you would like to cast those to more appropriate data types.
+And usually you would like to cast those values to more appropriate data types.
 You can do it by a standard way like `(int) $request->getParam('cycles-count')` or via the special helper methods:

 ```php